zeromq/jeromq-jms/README.md

 ## Release 3.0

-Majore release to upgrade to Jave 8.0.
-Othewrwise, bug Fixes
+Major release to upgrade to Java 8.0.
+Othewrwise, bug fixes
 - Extended is not working #7
 - Creating a subscriber (almost) always takes exactly 5seconds #9
 - `ZmqConnection.close` should be a no-op #12